My answer is always yes – if your pitch is strong enough, if your idea is good enough, if you give him or her enough reason to think that you can.

 “And I attempt to read and digest every single word written by every journo, blogger, writer or publication on the entire planet every day, so I can do my best to know as much as it is humanly possible for one person to know about what’s going on in the world. *collapses*”

 It’s a tough job, but she’s the person to do it.
 She’s smart, funny, a great writer herself… and she’s the gatekeeper for that idea of yours.
-So, to help make it a bit easier, I thought I’d invite her over to the Fibro, ply her with cooling drinks, and ask her some of the questions I know you want answered.
+So, to help make it a bit easier, I thought I’d invite her over to ask her some of the questions I know you want answered.

 What does a freelancer need to do to catch your eye with their pitch?